JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Subtracting the AGN and modeling the host galaxy

 \texttt{STPSF} models of the NIRCam PSF are known to be too narrow to represent the PSF in level 3 combined NIRCam images and the documentation recommends using those models only in level 2 rate or cal files. \citet{jipsf} attempted to solve this problem by creating PSF models with \texttt{STPSF} (WebbPSF at the time), inserting them into the level 2 files, and then processing them to final level 3 products and measuring PSFs from those images.
 This was generally successful for their purposes, but modeling and removing an AGN is extremely sensitive to the details of the PSF, and in testing this method with our data, we determined that further improvements were possible and worthwhile for this application.

 By creating \texttt{STPSF} models at a variety of subpixel positions and with a variety of illuminating source spectra and scaling to best subtract images of real, observed stars in our data in the level 2 rate or cal files, we found that source spectrum and the exact subpixel centering, together, can account for up to a few percent uncertainty in the recovered flux and result in noticeable patterning in the residuals, with the larger effect coming from subpixel position and the assumed source spectrum contributing at about the 1\% level.
 Furthermore, while \citet{jipsf} pointed out that the level 3 PSFs in real data are wider than those in level 2 images, we found that \texttt{STPSF} models of the NIRCam PSFs were also a little too narrow compared to real point sources even in the level 2 images.
 We found that this bias occurred across filters, detector locations, and datasets taken at different times.
-We experimented with smoothing the \texttt{STPSF} model using a Gaussian kernel and found that smoothing by a roughly 0.5 pixel wide Gaussian consistently produces better matches to the real data (to be exact, we achieved the best fits with a gaussian with $\sigma=0.4717$).
+We experimented with smoothing the \texttt{STPSF} model using a Gaussian kernel and found that smoothing by a roughly 0.5 pixel wide Gaussian consistently produces better matches to the real data (to be exact, we achieved the best fits with a gaussian with $\sigma=0.4717$ pixels).
 This was remarkably consistent across filters and over time.
-We therefore interpret this as potentially an unmodeled detector-level effect.
-It is possible that a smoothing kernel with a different functional form or some other type of transformation may further improve the fit and work on that is ongoing.
+We therefore interpret this as potentially an unmodeled detector-level effect.\footnote{These tests were also done without 1/f noise correction to ensure that this was not merely an artifact of our destriping correction algorithm.
+Even without that correction, PSFs were still systematically too narrow.} It is possible that a smoothing kernel with a different functional form or some other type of transformation may further improve the fit and work on that is ongoing.